Roderick O'Flaherty: Biography

 Ogygia is the island of Calypso, used by O'Flaherty as an allegory for Ireland.
 Drawing from numerous ancient documents, Ogygia traces Irish history back to the ages of mythology and legend, before the 1st century.
 The book credits Milesius as the progenitor of the Goidelic people.
 O'Flaherty had included in his history what purported to be an essay on the understanding of the ancient Ogham alphabet.
 Based on the 1390 Auraicept na n-Éces, he stated that each letter was named after a tree, a concept widely accepted in 17th century Ireland.

-Ogygia was immediately criticised for its scholarship by Sir George Mackenzie of Rosehaugh (1636–91), Dean of Faculty (1682) at Aberdeen.
-The arguments about O'Flaherty's continued well into the 18th century, culminating in the 1775 The Ogygia Vindicated by the historian Charles O'Conor, in which he adds explanatory footnotes to the original work.
+Ogygia was immediately criticised for its scholarship by George Mackenzie of Rosehaugh (1636–91), Dean of Faculty (1682) at Aberdeen.
+The arguments about O'Flaherty's work continued well into the 18th century, culminating in the 1775 The Ogygia Vindicated by the historian Charles O'Conor, in which he adds explanatory footnotes to the original work.

-Dr. Thomas Molyneux visited O'Flaherty on 21 April 1709 and left the following eyewitness account: "I went to vizit old Flaherty, who lives, very old, in a miserable condition at Park, some 3 hours west of Gallway, in Hiar or West-Connaught.
-I expected to have seen here some old Irish manuscripts, but his ill fortune has stripp'd him of these as well as his other goods, so that he has nothing now left but some few of his own writing, and a few old rummish books of history printed.
-In my life I never saw so strangely stony and wild a country.
-I did not see all this way 3 living creatures, not one house or ditch, not one bit of corn, nor even, I might say, a bit of land, for stones: in short nothing appear'd but stones and sea, nor could I conceive an inhabited country so destitute of all signs of people and art as this is."
+Thomas Molyneux visited O'Flaherty on 21 April 1709 and left the following eyewitness account:

 O'Flaherty died in poverty at Páirc, near Spiddal.
 He was survived by his daughters, and a son, Micheal Ó Flaithbheartaigh.